 The heater core is almost always located behind the dashboard and is typically buried behind nearly every other component in this area.
 You will rarely find the heater core in other locations.
 In most vehicles, we can get to it by going under the hood, but sometimes it’s necessary to take the dashboard apart.
 Unfortunately, that lengthens the time of the project, and thus, the estimated cost.
 Heater core repairs usually cost anywhere between $150-$1,000, depending on the vehicle.

 You’re fogged out.
 The most common sign of a heater core problem is when the inside of you vehicle suddenly fogs up, covering every window with condensation.
-The means that the mechanism has sprung a leak, spewing hot coolant vapor into the cabin of your car, which often happens as you’re driving and the engine has had time to warm up.
+This means that the mechanism has sprung a leak, spewing hot coolant vapor into the cabin of your car, which often happens as you’re driving and the engine has had time to warm up.

 There’s a sticky sweet smell.
 Whether or not you get fogged out, when your heater core breaks you’re bound to smell a sweet, humid aroma.
 This is the smell of coolant and a sure sign that radiator fluid is leaking.
 You might also catch a whiff of coolant around the outside of your vehicle.
 If so, take a look at the ground under your car for a spill.